exadel-inc/etoolbox-authoring-kit/README.md

 ##### Replacing members

-Apart from ignoring fields, there is the option to replace an (ancestral) field with another one.
-This may be used to virtually "override" a field from superclass preserving the same field name (but with mo duplicating this time).
+Apart from ignoring fields, there is an option to replace an (ancestral) field with another one.
+This may be used to virtually "override" a field from superclass preserving the same field name (but with no duplicating this time).
 Take a look at the following sample:
 ```
     @DialogField
     @TextField
     @Replace(@ClassMember(source = _Super.class, name = "supertext"))
     private String text;
 ```
-This way, the "text" field in the superclass class will be removed from the rendering workflow, but the "text" field from the current class will remain.
-Moreover, this latter be placed exaclty where the overridden field would reside unless another _ranking_ value is set.
+This way, the "text" field in the superclass will be removed from the rendering workflow, but the "text" field from the current class will remain.
+Moreover, the latter be placed exactly where the overridden field would reside unless another _ranking_ value is set.

 If you omit the _source_ part from `@Replace`, the current class will be supposed.
 Otherwise, if you omit the _name_, the same-named field from the specified source class will be supposed.